Cook of the House: Reception

 "Cook of the House" was largely panned by critics.
 Rolling Stone called the song a "celebration of scatterbrained wife-in-the-kitchen coziness."
 Authors Chip Madinger and Mark Easter claim that Paul McCartney's double bass playing is the song's only redeeming value.
 Author Robert Rodriguez calls it an "embarrassment," and author Tim Riley calls it a "feminist's nightmare."
 Paul McCartney biographer Howard Sounes praised the song's production values but called it a "weak song" which was not sung well.
 Entertainment Weekly described it as a "simpleminded domestic anthem" and claimed it was "genuinely terrible."
 On the other hand, Wings' guitarist Jimmy McCulloch was happy for Linda's lead vocal opportunity and considered the song a "tribute to her talent of whipping up a meal in no time."
 Allmusic critic Stephen Thomas Erlewine found the song charming, though acknowledging that it is "awkwardly sung."
 Paul McCartney biographer Chris Welch called it "one of the most popular items" on Wings at the Speed of Sound.

 Other appearances

 "Cook of the House" appeared as the B-side of Wings' 1976 single "Silly Love Songs."
 That represented the second time a singer other than Paul McCartney sang the lead vocal on a Wings' single, the first being Denny Laine's vocal on "I Lie Around," the B-side to "Live and Let Die."
 Linda also sang "Cook of the House" live on Wings' 1979 UK tour.
 "Cook of the House" was included on Linda McCartney's 1998 posthumous solo album Wide Prairie.
 The Eastmans covered "Cook of the House" on Love in Song: An Atlanta Tribute to Sir Paul McCartney.
+Wings' recording was also featured on The 7" Singles Box in 2022.